 Samuel arrived at my home asleep.
 Now that's a great start.
 After Ann-Marie and Brett left, I thought of all the things I needed to get done in the kitchen.
 The first item on my list was to make good use of three ripe bananas.
 Plus at the Heilman Reunion, I had a bag of fresh black walnuts that Gary's cousin had processed.
 Doesn't that just make banana bread sound good?
-So while Samuel slept, I was able to check off the first item on my list.
-Banana Bread Done

 Next on my list was to process zucchini that my sister Louise had given me.
 I'm so thankful for a food chopper.
 It made the job easier.
 I was able to get 6 cups of zucchini to freeze.
 Then when I want to make zucchini bread or muffins I have my zucchini all ready to go.
 I must confess that I did have to stop between chopping to fed Samuel.
 But he went back to sleep and Gary and I were able to enjoy lunch together.